ISHARMA13/InmoviduTech/Projects/README.md

-## Artificial Intelligence with Python:
+## Artificial Intelligence with Python:feagsgs

 #### What we learned?
 The training started with Python, then exploring its libraries (numpy, pandas, matplotlib, sklearn, tensorflow, pytorch).